Enhance flexibility, reduce stiffness and improve recovery

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This post-workout recovery flow stretching session helps your body cool down and recover after intense training using longer holds (40 seconds) and flowing movements that release muscle tension.
-You'll target the areas that typically get tight after workouts: hip flexors, hamstrings, back, shoulders, and chest with stretches designed to help your muscles relax and return to their normal length.
-The longer holds and flowing sequence help your heart rate come down gradually while improving flexibility and reducing soreness.
+This post-workout recovery flow stretching session helps your body cool down and recover after an intense workout, through longer holds (40 seconds) and fluid movements that reduce muscle tension.
+You'll focus on the areas that typically feel tight after a workout: hip flexors, hamstrings, back, shoulders, and chest, with stretches designed to help your muscles relax and return to their normal length.
+The longer holds and fluid sequence help gradually lower your heart rate, while improving flexibility and reducing muscle soreness.

 Worlds Greatest Stretch